Kaur

-Kaur (ਕੌਰ /pa/ [Gurmukhi] / کور [Shahmukhi]; lit. 'crown prince[ss]' or 'spiritual prince[ss]'), sometimes spelled as Kour, is a surname or a part of a personal name primarily used by the Sikh and some Hindu women of the Punjab region.
+Kaur (ਕੌਰ /pa/ [Gurmukhi] / کور [Shahmukhi]; lit. 'crown prince[ss]' or 'spiritual prince[ss]'), sometimes spelled as Kour, is a surname or a part of a personal name used by the Sikh.
 It is also sometimes translated as 'lioness', not because this meaning is etymologically derived from the name, but as a parallel to the Sikh male name Singh, which means 'lion'.

 Etymology

 The Dictionary of American Family Names states that the name is etymologically derived from the Sanskrit word Kumari meaning a girl or daughter of a king which was later abridged to Kuar and became Kaur by metathesis.
 Other scholars, however, assert that Kaur is a diminutive of and the Punjabi equivalent of Kanwar/Kunwar – a Rajput title meaning prince or bachelor that was used for people of status, and eventually became a common Rajput female designation.
 W.H.
 McLeod has also written that most regard the name as the female form of Kumar which is Kumari.